JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 * google compute engine (gce)
   * IaaS
   * You have full control/responsibility for server
-  * You create and configure your own virtual machine instances
+  * You create and configure your own VM instances
   * Direct access to OS
   * Manage OS and updates as needed